sohampadhye007/Road_segmentation_for_autonomous_vehicles/README.md

 This project demonstrates how to perform semantic segmentation custom road dataset named IITJ_RoadSeg using the UNet and instance segmentation on the YOLOv8 architectures on same custom dataset.
 Also it describs about some basic computer vision technique like Kmeans and GMM.

 # sementic segmantation using KNN and GMM
+The K-means algorithm is used for road segmentation because it is a simple and effective unsupervised learning method that can automatically cluster image pixels into different groups based on their similarity in terms of color, texture, and other features.
+The algorithm works by randomly selecting K centroids (representative points) and then iteratively assigning each pixel in the image to the nearest centroid and updating the centroid's position based on the mean of the assigned pixels.
+The process is repeated until convergence is achieved or a stopping criterion is met.

+A Gaussian mixture model is a probabilistic model that represents the distribution of the image pixels as a weighted sum of Gaussian distributions.
+In road segmentation, the Gaussian mixture model is used to model the distribution of pixels belonging to the road and non-road regions in the image.

 Resullt of KNN algorithm on simple road image
 <div >